yakasov/HardPlus/Planned.md

 Strays
 - Slowness II for 20 seconds

-Spiders
-- chance to have status effects increased (25% x CRD, from 10% x CRD)

 Villagers
 - trading benefit from curing is one-time only

 Witches
 - can also throw Blindness and Hunger II potions

-Zombies
-- have a 15% chance to spawn with weapons (up from 5%)
-- burning Zombies will always set their target on fire
-- random follow distance bonus increased and is always applied
-- leader chance doubled (10% x CRD, from 5% x CRD)

 Zombified Piglins
 - chance to spawn from Nether Portals every tick increased to 6/2000 (from 3/2000)